 Let's dig into the video vault, shall we?
 I'm not privy to all the backstory between the members of ABBA during their heydey, but I do wonder what would compel Frida (with the red-ish hair) to elbow Agnetha (with the blond hair), who apparently gets a bit too close to Frida's husband in this live performance.

 The person who posted the following video, which features the group singing "I Do, I Do, I Do, I Do, I Do" from their self-titled album (as well as More ABBA Gold), wildly speculates with amusing subtitles.
 Watch:

 Folks in the comments section below insist there was no rivalry between the two of them and the elbowing was a bit of intentionally playful fun.
 In fact, according to MTV, the two women have publicly denied that there has ever been any significant conflict in their relationship.

 Decades later, Meryl Streep would sing the song to great effect in Mamma Mia!
 (2008), the movie musical based on the stage musical based on the songs of ABBA.
-I'm not a big fan of the film, but any chance to watch Meryl Streep sing is worth it.
-She gives quite a moving performance here:
+I'm not a big fan of the film (even though Dominic Cooper prances around in swim trunks), but any chance to watch Meryl Streep sing is worth it.
+She gives quite a moving performance here.
+Watch:

 Not a fan of ABBA?
 Check out my favorite Nina Simone songs.
 'Cuz everybody loves Nina Simone.
 Everybody.